Language and Literature

 The purpose of the English transfer track is to prepare you for entry into upper‐division studies in English.
 A Bachelor of Arts in English will prepare you for further studies in English, writing, and literature as well as other graduate programs, including law and graduate business school.
 As Rachel Reiser, assistant dean at Boston University’s Questrom School of Business, observes, businesses want workers who have not only technical knowledge but also “the ability to think, the ability to write, the ability to understand the cultural or historical context of whatever business decision they’re making."

 A Bachelor of Arts in English can also pave the way for careers in journalism, public relations, and other fields that require communications skills.
 The English transfer track also enables you to enter English education programs and become certified to teach English on the middle school and high school levels.

-Foreign language study has many benefits, no matter what your career plans, including making you better at your own language, improving your decision-making, teaching you to be more perceptive, and even preventing dementia.
+Spanish language study has many benefits, no matter what your career plans, including making you better at your own language, improving your decision-making, teaching you to be more perceptive, and even preventing dementia.

 If you know what area you will concentrate in at the university level, you should use elective credits to meet the appropriate prerequisites for those programs.
 You are encouraged to be familiar with the admissions requirements at the university you plan to attend.

 An Associate in Arts degree in journalism will prepare you for the production and evaluation of information disseminated through mass media.
 The track includes study and appreciation of the evolution of the context and technologies of mass media.
 You will develop fundamental skills in writing for newspapers, magazines, radio and television.
 You will gain practical skills in desktop publishing through production of the College's literary magazine.